1platform/onebe/docs/interfaces/Email_Transports_IEmailTransport.IEmailOptions.md

 [Email/Transports/IEmailTransport](../modules/Email_Transports_IEmailTransport.md).IEmailOptions

-The options that we can pass to send an email.
+A list of options of that can be passed when sending an email throught the Email handling Service.

 ## Table of contents